HermesBoots/holbertonschool-low_level_programming/0x03-more_functions_nested_loops/README.md

 ## You Are So Much Sunshine in Every Square Inch
 Printing a square made of octothorpes with given side lengths.

+## Fizz-Buzz
+Print numbers, except replace multiples of 3 and 5 with a word.